Fishing reel: Baitcasting reel

 Most fishing reels are suspended from the bottom side of the rod, since this position doesn't require wrist strength to overcome gravity while enabling the angler to cast and retrieve without changing hands.
 The baitcasting reel's unusual mounting position atop the rod is an accident of history.
-Baitcasting reels were originally designed to be cast when positioned atop the rod, then rotated upside-down in order to operate the crank handle while playing a fish or retrieving line.
+Baitcasting reels were originally designed to be cast when positioned atop the rod, then rotated upside-down to operate the crank handle while playing a fish or retrieving line.
 However, in practice most anglers preferred to keep the reel atop the rod for both cast and retrieve by simply transferring the rod to the left hand for the retrieve, then reverse-winding the crank handle.
 Because of this preference, mounting the crank handle on the right side of a bait casting reel (with standard clockwise crank handle rotation) has become customary, though models with left-hand retrieve have gained in popularity in recent years thanks to user familiarity with the spinning reel.

-Many of today's baitcasting reels are constructed using aluminium alloy, stainless steel and/or synthetic composite materials such as fiberglass-reinforced plastic or carbon fiber, they call for a rod that has a trigger finger hook located in the handle area.
+Many of today's baitcasting reels are constructed using aluminium alloy, stainless steel, synthetic composites such as fiberglass-reinforced plastic or carbon fiber, alone or in combination; newer but more expensive materials such as titanium and magnesium alloys can also be found occasionally.
+They call for a rod that has a trigger finger hook located in the handle area.
 They typically include a level-wind mechanism to prevent the line from being trapped under itself on the spool during rewind and interfering with subsequent casts.
 Many are also fitted with anti-reverse handles and drags designed to slow runs by large and powerful game fish.
-Because the baitcasting reel uses the weight and momentum of the lure to pull the line from the rotating spool, it normally requires lures weighing 1/4 oz. or more in order to cast a significant distance.
+Because the baitcasting reel uses the weight and momentum of the lure to pull the line from the rotating spool, it normally requires lures weighing 1/4 oz. or more to cast a significant distance.
 Recent developments have seen baitcasting reels with gear ratios as high as 7.1/1.
 Higher gear ratios allow much faster retrieval of line, but sacrifice some amount of strength in exchange, since the additional gear teeth required reduces torque as well as the strength of the gear train.
 This could be a factor when fighting a large and powerful fish.

 Two variations of the revolving spool bait casting reel are the conventional surf fishing reel and the big game reel.
 These are very large and robust fishing reels, designed and built for heavy saltwater species such as tuna, marlin, sailfish and sharks.
-Surf fishing reels are normally mounted to long, two-handed rods; these reels frequently omit level-wind and braking mechanisms in order to achieve extremely long casting distances.
+Surf fishing reels are normally mounted to long, two-handed rods; these reels frequently omit level-wind and braking mechanisms to achieve extremely long casting distances.
 Big game reels are not designed for casting, but are instead used for trolling or fishing set baits and lures; they are ideal for fighting large and heavy fish off a pier or boat.
-These reels normally use sophisticated star or lever drags in order to play out huge saltwater gamefish.
+These reels normally use sophisticated star or lever drags to play out huge saltwater gamefish.